Should You Pop Pimples? A Dermatologist Weighs In

 Treatments for long-term acne issues

-Patience, lifestyle changes and a good skincare routine are foundations of clearer skin.
+Patience, lifestyle changes and a good skincare routines are the foundations of clearer skin.
 But for persistent or recurring acne, some long-term treatment options are:

 Prescription medicine